Last Updated on July 12, 2023 by bethrmartin

 2. Classic Black and White Checkerboard

-A restaurant is shown with black and white ceramic tiles as patio flooring and bistro seating.
-There are planters and string lights hanging from the pergola ceiling.
+A restaurant is showing off one of the most classic patio floor ideas: black and white ceramic tiles.
+There are planters, casual bistro seating, and string lights hanging from the pergola ceiling.

 A black and white checkerboard patio has a way of feeling vintage and modern at the same time.
 This look can be achieved with many types of tile or stone, and it’s sure never to go out of style.